 True Spiritual Teachers

 Above all, we know the greatest Seers and Prophets share their wisdom without prejudice, their focus was on lifting the lives of others.
 That’s why religions use their names.
 We must not forget the noble pioneers of consciousness exploration.
 They brought us many “spiritual technologies.”

 Real teachers do not want to be celebrities—for example, Gandhi, the Tenzin Gyatso (the 14th Dalai Lama), and George Gurdjieff.
 Many of the best teachers are not in the public eye and remain unknown except their inner circle.
 They want to focus on the content of what they teach, not on them.

 Some teachers or gurus have always lived their lives, focusing on giving.
 Some people who began their careers in the public eye seem to be examples of awaking spirits.
 Their legacy is evident in their actions.
 Some awakened people leave speeches, books, and music.
 These are people like Keanu Reeves and Russell Brand.
-All of them take about spiritual shadow work in different ways.
+They are not perfect, but all of them take about spiritual shadow work in different ways.
 They may not refer to it by this term, but they all describe and use the methods we’ve outlined.

 We hope this answers the questions, what is inner work, and is it safe.
 The proper use of psychological diagnostic tools needs to be a part of your journey.
 Test your path regularly to make sure you are progressing.
-You will face obstacles that hinder your growth, but using the proper tools will help you overcome them.
+Learn the value of facing the obstacles that hinder your growth.
+Become a freethinker.